PyPSA/technology-data/docs/addnew.rst

 Add a new technology from the Danish Energy Agency (DEA)
 ========================================================
 You can add a new technology from the Danish Energy Agency database which are saved in inputs/*.xlsx .
 One can add the wished technology name (e.g. "onwind") as a key and the excel sheet name of the technology in DEA (e.g. '20 Onshore turbines') as a value to the dictionary ``sheet_names`` in the ``compile_cost_assumptions.py``.
+For using the technology data uncertainty of DEA, add to the dictionary ``uncrtnty_lookup`` the columns in the excel sheet which contain the uncertainty estimations (e.g. ``'onwind':'J:K'``)
 It is recommended to still check in the output csv if all new technology data is compiled correctly.

 .. literalinclude:: ../scripts/compile_cost_assumptions.py
    :language: python